 True Labour pains

-Show – many women experience blood tinged mucus plug discharge at the starting of labour.
+Show – many women experience blood-tinged mucus plug discharge at the start of labor.

 You should immediately reach the hospital when